 In the upper-right corner of the JVM monitoring tab, click Historical Snapshots.

 The Number of Snapshot Jobs panel displays the task execution status.
-Green indicates that the snapshot task is successful, blue indicates that the snapshot task is executing, and red indicates that the snapshot task fails.
+Green means that the snapshot task is successful, blue means it is executing, and red means it has failed.
 Find a task and click Details to view the progress of the task.

 Find a task and click Analysis to view the analysis results in the Application Troubleshooting Platform (ATP) console.